Integrative-Transcriptomics/Mayday/README.md

 ### Eclipse

-1. Open/Create Workspace at the *Mayday*
+1. Open/Create Workspace at the *Mayday* folder
 2. File > Import
 3. General > Existing Projects into Workspace
 4. Choose the *Mayday* as the **root directory**